Skip to main content

 By using User Defined Function

-Here, a User Defined Function also can help you to remove last n characters from a list of cells, please do as this:
+A User Defined Function can also help you remove the last n characters from a list of cells.
+Follow these steps:

 VBA code: Remove last n characters from text strings